beynd/blog/web3-a-new-law-of-physics-for-the-internet-and-communities.md

 In hindsight, it's obvious.
 And, enough time has passed for us to laugh at these mistakes of our past selves.
 Of course it was possible!
 We were so silly!

-<b>Right now we're facing the same event.</b> We've got a new set of foundations — rules of physics — for the Internet, and we're figuring out what is possible with them.
+**Right now we're facing the same event.** We've got a new set of foundations — rules of physics — for the Internet, and we're figuring out what is possible with them.

 So far the use cases have been simple: buy and sell art online.
 Or, use the currency to transact with other people, without having intermediaries like banks involved.
 Sure, that's a start, but it's more fascinating to think about what is about to come next.
 To think about the doors that are now opening, thanks to this new set of tools, such as decentralised payments and smart contracts.